inkytonik/kiama/README.md

 * [Context-sensitive attribute equations](https://bitbucket.org/inkytonik/kiama/src/default/wiki/Attribution.md)

 Attribute equations define properties of tree nodes in terms of constants or the properties of other nodes.
 In this example, the local and global minima of a binary tree (`locmin` and `globmin`) are defined using simple local equations.
-The arrow notation denotes accessing an attribute (property) of a node.
+Accessing an attribute (property) of a node is just a function call (also accessible via the arrow notation in Kiama 1.x).
 The `attr` function provides caching and circularity checking to the equations.

-The `parent` field provides access to the parent of a node.
+Kiama version 1.x:

     val locmin : Tree ==> Int =
         attr {
-            case Fork (l, r) => (l->locmin) min (r->locmin)
+            case Fork(l, r) => (l->locmin) min (r->locmin)
-            case Leaf (v)    => v
+            case Leaf(v)    => v
         }

     val globmin : Tree ==> Int =